xubingyue/avocadodb/README_maintainers.md

-ArangoDB Maintainers manual
+AvocadoDB Maintainers manual
 ===========================

-This file contains documentation about the build process, documentation generation means, unittests - put short - if you want to hack parts of arangod this could be interesting for you.
+This file contains documentation about the build process, documentation generation means, unittests - put short - if you want to hack parts of avocadod this could be interesting for you.

 CMake
 =====

-Essentially, you can compile ArangoDB from source by issueing the following commands from a clone of the source repository:
+Essentially, you can compile AvocadoDB from source by issueing the following commands from a clone of the source repository:

     mkdir build